Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 The main problem in developing such an application is, as always, resources: to more completely define the problem, design the system, implement it, and deploy it.

-In this demo resources are far more constrained than in most.
+In this demo resources are very constrained.

-Thus, we will break the development down into excruciatingly small chunks.
+Thus, I will break the development down into excruciatingly small chunks.

+1. First, develop a basic "model" (see below).

+2. Second: add a basic desktop GUI for interaction.

+3. Third: add basic graphs and table displays for simple data analysis.

+4. And so on.

-If the project garners interest among the Behavior Analysts Who Code community, then there may be further phases.
+If the project garners interest among the Behavior Analysts Who Code community, then we may continue it in later sessions.
 Ideally, members of the community would volunteer to help with coding, test data, data collection, and analysis.

 Okay, so this is a toy application.
 May not be useful to anyone.
 But, it might be a good framework for learning about building an application as a team scattered across the galaxy.
 Or at least the planet.